prakharstech/DocSentry/README.md

 # DocSentry 🕵️

 **DocSentry** is a web application designed to detect sensitive data within PDF documents using a Retrieval-Augmented Generation (RAG) approach.
 This project was developed as part of the Information Security Lab curriculum.
-It is powered by LangChain, Mistral AI, and local embeddings, providing a user-friendly interface to upload documents and query for specific types of confidential information.
+It is powered by LangChain, OpenAI, and local embeddings, providing a user-friendly interface to upload documents and query for specific types of confidential information.